Provisional Driving Licence – A Complete Driver’s Guide

 Use the Highway Code

 The Highway Code is an information booklet published by the UK Government.
 You can buy a copy online or from any high street book shop.
 It only costs a few pounds and it is well worth investing in one.
 You can carry it wherever you go and read a few pages whenever you have the time.
-There is also an online version provided by the UK Government if you prefer that.

 Use a driving theory test app like Zutobi

 The Highway Code will teach the knowledge, but with no frills.
-Zutobi will help you out with their summarised version of the highway code and DVSA practice tests.
+Zutobi will help you out with their summarised version of the highway code and DVSA mock tests.
 Zutobi presents driving theory in a way that is easier to remember and understand.

 I Have My Provisional Licence – What Now?